 Switch from your Smart Keyboard to software keyboard

 You might need to use your software keyboard instead of the Smart Keyboard to do things like type accented characters or use dictation.
-To show the software keyboard, you can fold the Smart Keyboard behind the display (Watch position) or slightly lift the iPad from the Smart Keyboard groove.
+To show the software keyboard, tap the down arrow key on your Smart Keyboard, then touch and hold until the software keyboard appears.
+To hide the keyboard again, tap .